 Nanoindentation allows the local determination of hardness (nanohardness) and Young's modulus on ultrathin films (> 300 nm) with a lateral resolution in the micrometer range and thus also enables local hardness measurements or hardness mapping on inhomogeneous samples.
 In addition, creep or relaxation tests can be used to characterize the viscoelastic properties of polymer layers or the self-healing behavior of scratches in coatings.

-For thicker layers > 3 µm, microindentation can be used to determine Vickers, Martens or universal hardness.
-Microindentation is more robust and less costly.
-Both micro- and nanoindentation can be used to generate hardness-depth profiles on the cross-section (e.g. for nitrided samples, multilayer systems, etc.)
+For thicker layers in the range > 3 µm, microindentation can be used to determine Vickers, Martens or universal hardness.
+Microindentation is more robust and less costly than nanoindentation.
+Both microindentation and nanoindentation can be used to generate hardness-depth profiles on the cross-section (e.g. for nitrided samples, multilayer systems, etc.)

 Series of nanoindents through CrN precipitation in nitrided steel.
 With hardness profile of the CrN particle in the steel matrix.